 The veneer process is more complex and time consuming which is why many patients prefer dental bonding.
 It often requires molds of a tooth to be taken and some shaving or drilling of the enamel of the teeth.

 Another reason why people prefer dental bonding is the cost involved.
 Porcelain Veneers often cost considerably more.
 People looking for affordable dental care options will often choose dental bonding.

-Is There Any Special Care Needed for Teeth that are Bonded with Composite Resin?
+Is There Any Special Care Needed for a Tooth that has Composite Resin?